McMasterRS/lm_building-modern-SPAs/interactive-ui-elements.md

 Clicking on the widget allows you to select one or more files to upload.

 ### Dropdown Menu
 Dropdown menus allow the user to select an option from a given list.
 Material UI provides a `Select` component that can be used to generate dropdown menus.
 In this section, we will learn how to implement a dropdown menu in MUI and how to style it to fit the McMaster Digital Brand Standards.
-We will add the dropdown menu to the first tab of the settings page.
+We will add the dropdown menu to the "Notifications" tab of the settings page.

 Open the `components/TabPanel/VerticalTabs.tsx` file and add the following import statement:
 ```
 import {FormControl, InputLabel, MenuItem, Select} from '@mui/material'
 ```

-Next, replace the `Settings Pane One` line after `<TabPanel value={value} index={0}>` with the following lines of code:
+Next, replace the `Placeholder 1` line after `<TabPanel value={value} index={0}>` with the following lines of code:
 ```
 {% raw %}
 <FormControl sx={{m: 1, minWidth: 300}}>